Ricky77768/mapApplication/README.md

 The program is written in Java using Android Studio.
 You can find some video demonstrations below.

 # Installation
 To try this application, download [**map-app.apk**](map-app.apk) in this repo, and transfer it to your device's storage.
 Then open up the .apk file inside your device to install.
-Make sure to give the application relevant permissions for it to run properly.
+Make sure to give the application relevant permissions for it to run properly.<br>
+##### Notice: There is a quota set for this application regarding Google Maps API usage.
+If you receive an error similar to OVER_QUERRY_LIMIT, please try again later.
+Sorry for any inconvenience.

-# Location Permission
+# Location Permission & Usage
 Since this is an map application, your location is required for the application to function properly.
+All location data is strictly used for the application to function, and they are not stored anywhere.

 # Video Demonstrations
 ## Overall